The Down Jacket – Cold Weatherproof

 The Stylish Choice – Moncler

-A classic Italian outerwear brand founded in 1952, it’s safe to say Moncler know a thing or two about making quality jackets.
+A classic Italian outerwear brand founded in 1952, it’s safe to say Moncler know a thing or two about making a quality down jacket.
 As with most of their range, the Montgenevre down jacket (£900) is pricey, but more than makes up for it in terms of both style and technical features for those willing to foot the bill.
-The slope-ready outerwear design is enhanced with details such as large pockets, drawstrings, and a detachable hood, making it a capable piece for any eventuality from city wear to mountain expeditions.
+The slope-ready outerwear design is enhanced with details such as large pockets, drawstrings, and a detachable hood.
+Making it a capable piece for any eventuality from city wear to mountain expeditions.

 The Technical Choice – Jöttnar